Gifted & Talented

 Important dates for the Universal Screening process at our school:

-At Meridian, our 2nd graders will be screened with the NNAT 3 beginning on September 12, 2019.
-Most students will be tested on either September 12, 13 or 19th, 2019.
+At Meridian, our 2nd graders will be screened with the NNAT 3 beginning on November 3, 2020.

 Parent/Staff/Student GT Recommendation:

-Meridian will accept new referrals for student GT evaluation from Sept.
-16 through October 14th, 2019.
+Meridian will accept new referrals for student GT evaluation here.
+After filling this form out, the GT Coordinator will email you with a permission form to fill out and return for your child to be able to take the CogAT.
 Conferences are a good time to discuss GT referral with the classroom teacher.
 All students can participate in the GT identification process by submitting a complete body of evidence.
 Find more detailed information regarding the GT recommendation process in the Five Star District.

-Referral paperwork must be received by October 14th in order for a student to be evaluated for GT this school year.
+Referral paperwork must be received by TBD in order for a student to be evaluated for GT this school year.

 Gifted & Talented Program Offerings